cabapps/Campaign-Keeper/README.md

 # Campaign-Keeper
-A system to help GMs track tabletop rpg campaigns.
+A system to help GMs track tabletop RPG campaigns.
 The system will have the following features

 - A Universal Windows App for the DM to use to update his/her campaign.
 - A Web Api for the DM to push his/her campaign updates to the cloud.